WHAT IS CREMATION?

 HOW POPULAR IS CREMATION?

-The number of cremations in the United States has steadily risen from about 15% of deaths in the mid-90s to almost 50 percent in 2014.
+The number of cremations in the United States has steadily risen from about 15% of deaths in the 1990’s to almost 55 percent in 2019.
 Cremation is often chosen because it’s more simple and economical, allows more flexibility in funeral and memorial services, or uses less of our land resources than traditional earth burial.

 WHICH RELIGIONS PERMIT CREMATION?